-7.1 Whole school moderation processes - see Appendix and Compass, School Documentation, Senior Studies
+7.1 Whole school moderation processes - see Appendix and Compass, School Documentation, Senior Studies 2024 (to be updated for 2025)

-7.2 Ranking information - see Compass, School Documentation, Senior Studies
+7.2 Ranking information - see Compass, School Documentation, Senior Studies 2024 (to be updated for 2025)

-Special Provisions within the VCE/VCAL
+Special Provisions within the VCE/VCE VM/VPC

-VCAA Special Provision aims to provide students in defined circumstances with the opportunity to participate in and complete their VCE/VCAL.
+VCAA Special Provision aims to provide students in defined circumstances with the opportunity to participate in and complete their VCE/VCE VM/VPC.

-Special Provision is available to students completing the VCE/VM for classroom learning, school based assessment and VCE external assessments.
+Special Provision is available to students completing the VCE/VM/VPC for classroom learning, school-based assessment and VCE external assessments.
 Specific eligibility requirements apply for each type of Special Provision.